PepeDuke/Duck/README.md

 ```

 ## Null references in Duck
-Containers main parent can be forced to destroy resource by seting it to null.
+Containers main parent can be forced to destroy resource by setting it to null.
 ``` c++
 Example ex();
 ex.Foo();     // <--valid call